electron/electron/docs/api/window-open.md

 [`BrowserWindowProxy`](browser-window-proxy.md), a light wrapper around `BrowserWindow`.

-However, when the `contextIsolation` or `sandbox` (or directly, `nativeWindowOpen`) options are set, a `Window` instance is created, as you'd expect in the browser.
+However, when the `sandbox` (or directly, `nativeWindowOpen`) option is set, a `Window` instance is created, as you'd expect in the browser.
 For same-origin content, the new window is created within the same process, enabling the parent to affect the DOM directly.
 This can be very useful for app sub-windows that act as preference panels, or similar, as the parent can render to the sub-window directly, as if it were a `div` in the parent.

 Electron pairs this native Chrome `Window` with a BrowserWindow under the hood.
 You can take advantage of all the customization available when creating a